Narrative Analysis: Next Steps

 Over the years, certain key phrases have become axiomatic to writers across mediums.
 Pearls of wisdom like ‘write what you know’ and ‘show, don’t tell’ are issued so frequently that writers develop a tendency to repeat them without internalizing their merits.
 With those phrases sits an oft-repeated piece of advice for writers who find they’ve written a dull, uninspired story: to make it exciting, they must ‘raise the stakes’.
 Although this advice is simple on its face, the concept of ‘stakes’ is deceptively complex, and knowing when and how to raise them is a skill unto itself.
 The best stories are the ones that not only define their stakes from the outset, but continually raise them at both the right time and place.

 To properly ‘raise the stakes’ in a narrative, one must first define what the stakes are.
-In general terms, stakes are things a character stands to lose if they fail to achieve their goal.
+In general terms, stakes are either things a character stands to lose if they fail to achieve their goal, or things they stand to gain if they succeed.
 Stakes can be either external or internal, mirroring a character’s wants and needs, respectively.
 External stakes are typically people, places, or things, whereas internal stakes are values, beliefs, or ideas.
 The strongest stories are those that put both external and internal stakes at risk for the same goal.
 One example of a game with strong stakes is Nintendo’s The Legend of Zelda: Breath of the Wild.
 In Breath of the Wild, Princess Zelda’s personal journey has both external and internal stakes.
 At the beginning of her story, Zelda has been trying to unlock her holy powers through prayer, but finds herself without success.
 If she fails, she will not be able to fight back the evil force known as Calamity Ganon, which threatens all life in the kingdom of Hyrule.
 She will also be the first princess in Hylian history without command over her holy power, which will make her a disappointment in both the eyes of her father and her people.
 The lives at risk are the external stakes; her value to others is the internal stake.
-Although there is only one goal, the audience has two powerful reasons to want Zelda to achieve it.
+Conversely, if she succeeds, everyone in Hyrule will be safe from the calamity.
+Although there is only one goal, the audience has several powerful reasons to want Zelda to achieve it.

 Raising the Stakes